FusionAuth/fusionauth-site/site/_posts/2022-06-14-clearspend-customizes-fusionauth.md

 **Dan:** Any general feedback/areas to improve?

+**Stephen:** Sure, two things come to mind.

-**Stephen:** 1.
-Documentation includes a good many outdated entries, and several guides have not been rewritten to work with new versions.
+The documentation includes a good many outdated entries, and several guides have not been rewritten to work with new versions.

-2. Custom UIs for user management don't always seem to be a first-class citizen, and customizing the built-in UI is quite limited in comparison. _Ed. note: This [issue](https://github.com/FusionAuth/fusionauth-issues/issues/91) and [this one](https://github.com/FusionAuth/fusionauth-issues/issues/1524) may be of interest._
+And custom interfaces for user management don't always seem to be a first-class citizen.
+Customizing the built-in UI is quite limited. _Ed. note: This [issue](https://github.com/FusionAuth/fusionauth-issues/issues/91) and [this one](https://github.com/FusionAuth/fusionauth-issues/issues/1524) may be of interest._

 **Dan:** Thanks for your feedback!